Learn How to Increase Your Sexual Stamina

 14 ways to naturally improve your sexual stamina

-Read on for twenty tips that can help you develop a more fulfilling sex life.
+Read on for fourteen tips that can help you develop a more fulfilling sex life.

 Manage performance anxiety

 Performance anxiety creates a burst of hormones and brain chemicals that hijack the communication pathway between your sex organs and brain.
 Therefore, anxiety makes it difficult for you to get an erection and to control ejaculation.

 How can you address this problem?
 One effective way of stopping this cycle is to speak to your partner about your performance anxiety.
 It’s really nothing to be ashamed of.
 By having an honest conversation, you’re likely to ease-off the pressure and create a sexual setting that feels safer.
 Guided imagery, sensate focus and congenital behavioral therapy are also effective treatment options.
 Otherwise, you may want to seek professional help from a psychologist or sex therapist.